ansible/awx/docs/auth/saml.md

 ### Example SAML User Flags Attribute Mapping
 SAML User flags can be set for users with global "System Administrator" (superuser) or "System Auditor" (system_auditor) permissions.

+Below is an example of a SAML attribute that contains admin attributes:
 ```
 <saml2:AttributeStatement>
     <saml2:Attribute FriendlyName="is_system_auditor" Name="is_system_auditor" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:unspecified">